 For best performance, the clock inputs have to be driven differentially, reducing susceptibility to common-mode noise.
-For high input frequency sampling, it is recommended to use a clock source with very low jitter.
+For high input frequency sampling, the use a clock source with very low jitter is recommended.
 Bandpass filtering of the clock source can help reduce the effect of jitter.
 There is no change in performance with a non-50% duty cycle clock input.
 Figure 33 shows the performance variation of the ADC versus clock duty cycle

-Clock Buffer Gain
+Input Clock Buffer Gain

 When using a sinusoidal clock input, the noise contributed by clock jitter improves as the clock amplitude is increased.
 Therefore, using a large amplitude clock is recommended.
 In addition, the clock buffer has a programmable gain option to amplify the input clock.
-The clock buffer gain can be set by programming the register bits <CLK GAIN> (Table 14).
-The clock buffer gain decreases monotonically from Gain 4 to Gain 0 settings.
+There are 5 gain settings, with Gain 4 being the maximum gain and Gain 0 the minimum gain setting.
+The default gain is Gain 1.
+The clock buffer gain can be set by programming the register bits <CLKIN GAIN> (Table 14).